 Dolphin watching tour

-Kizimkazi fishing village is the village located at the southern coast of Zanzibar Island. once the foremost settlement on the East Coast of Africa, now best known for being home to several schools of Bottle-nosed dolphins and Humpback dolphins, which can often be sighted following a short boat trip from the village.
-Ocean water in this coast is completely blue and clean and make easy to see the dolphins.
-If you are professional swimmer then you can also able to swim close to the dolphins.
+Kizimkazi fishing village is the village located on the southern coast of Zanzibar Island. once the foremost settlement on the East Coast of Africa, now best known for being home to several schools of Bottle-nosed dolphins and Humpback dolphins, which can often be sighted following a short boat trip from the village.
+Ocean water on this coast is completely blue and clean and makes it easy to see the dolphins.
+If you are a professional swimmer then you can also able to swim close to the dolphins.

 Spices for all senses tours

 Spices and herbs were originally introduced to Zanzibar by Portuguese traders in the 16th century, brought from their colonies in South America and India.
 This tour is a walking tour on a spice farm (shamba).
 While there, you shall see how the spices, herbs, and fruits grow and are cultivated.
 Your tour guide will describe how the crops can be used.
 You will be smelling and tasting spices, herbs, and tropical fruits such as clove, lemongrass, nutmeg, cinnamon, turmeric, vanilla, coconuts, papaya, chili, black pepper, jackfruit, cardamom, cassava, and oranges.
 After the tour, you will enjoy a traditional Swahili lunch at the farm.
 Here is when you can really taste the different ways of using spices.

 Jozani Forest Reserve, occupy an area of 10 sq.km with thick forest supporting trees over 100 years old this is one of the last remaining sanctuaries for the red colobus monkey.
 A list of things to see here is the endemic Red Colobus Monkey.
 Troops of these monkeys can be found scrambling from branch to branch, in search of food.
 The monkeys have become acclimatized to people and allow you to get close to them to take photographs as they eat, play, and jump from the treetops.